Survey and National Register BranchClaudia R. Brown, Branch Supervisor

 Claudia R. Brown has served as served as Branch Supervisor since 1992.

 Since the mid-1970s, almost three quarters of the state's 100 counties have participated in comprehensive historic building surveys, and twenty-two counties have joined in regional reconnaissance surveys.
 More than sixty municipalities have conducted surveys independently of their surrounding counties.
 Most surveys are conducted by trained consultants working through the section's federal grant program to local governments, and are supervised by Claudia Brown, with Hannah Beckman assisting survey reviews in the central region.
 Scott Power and John Wood in the Archives and History Eastern Office in Greenville and Annie McDonald in the Archives and History Western Office in Asheville supervise projects in their respective regions.
+Beth King is architectural survey specialist for special projects.
 Over fifty county surveys and thirty-seven municipal surveys have been published.
 (Click here for a list of survey publications).
 The Survey and National Register Branch is the repository of historic buildings survey records, and maintains files on an estimated 110,000 historic buildings, with over 2,000 files typically added to the collection annually.

 The branch has developed a Geographic Information System (GIS) for computer mapping of the statewide historic building survey.
 HPOWEB is the online version of this system.
 Michael Southern is GIS Coordinator, and Andrew Edmonds is GIS Technical Support Analyst.Staff participates in the Environmental Review program and reviews more than 2,000 state and federal undertakings annually to assess their impacts on historic resources and to initiate mitigation procedures when a public action affects historic properties.